ariankordi/pvr-model-extractor/README.md

 # PVR Model Extractor

-Crappy Python decompiler for the [PowerVR model]() format (`.pod`), built for ripping models from Nintendo's mobile games (particularly Miitomo).
+Crappy Python decompiler (made even crappier, but hey, it works) for the [PowerVR model]() format (`.pod`), built for ripping models from Nintendo's mobile games (particularly Miitomo).
 It includes utils to convert `.pod` models to the binary glTF (`.glb`) format.

-This tool is in an unfinished state, and will probably remain that way since I don't have the time/interest to support it.
-Please don't expect this to be easy to use or bug-free.
+This tool works, but please make an issue in case for other models that break this extractor!
+This extractor was intended for Miitomo - if there was a better way I could have implemented some fixes let me know!

 ### Requirements